 The key point is this: institutions usually do not want unproven infrastructure.
 DeFi has effectively been the testing ground.

 Lending, stablecoins, liquid staking, proof of reserves, and cross-chain messaging all created a live environment where Chainlink had to prove that the stack can survive adversarial conditions.
-That does not remove institutional risk, but it does mean Chainlink is coming into the tokenization race with an installed base, brand recognition, and operational history.
+That does not remove institutional risk, but it does mean Chainlink is coming into the tokenization race with an solid foundation, brand recognition, and operational history.

 How I think LINK captures value